Cost for Living Trust

 Jump to Section

-The cost for living trust typically varies from less than 1% to up to 5% of the worth of the assets.
+The cost for living trust typically varies depending on the complexity of the estate plan and the fees charged by the attorney or other professionals involved.
 It comprises fees for a lawyer, accountant, or trust officer that the trustee will employ to assist with the distribution of the assets and other belongings.

 Understanding the Cost of Establishing a Living Trust

-A living trust is a statutory document summarizing how individuals want their property and assets controlled after their demise.
+A living trust is a legal document summarizing how individuals want their property and assets controlled after their demise.
 This document is prepared and becomes effective during their lifetime.
 One can put assets in a living trust to be allocated to the heirs upon death.
-This living trust can be modified or changed throughout their life, providing full authority and flexibility over their assets and other valuable possessions.
+This living trust can be modified or changed throughout their life, but the level of flexibility and authority will depend on the specific terms and provisions outlined in the trust document.

 In addition, to ensure you always create a legally binding living trust that remains compliant with state and national regulations, it is better to get help from a probate lawyer to draft your living trust document.
 Each state has its requirements that make a revocable living trust valid.
 The average cost of establishing a living trust by hiring an attorney is roughly $1,500 - $2,500 in all states in the USA.
 Besides, these living trusts allow you to avoid probate, manage your assets, and make the allocation of the belongings more effortless for the inheritors.
+If all of your assets are not included, you may still have to go through probate.
+It’s important to consult with an attorney to ensure that all assets are properly included in the trust to avoid probate.
 The factors that affect the cost of setting up a living trust are as follows:

 • Number of assets to be reallocated